To Bias or Not to Bias: Detecting bias in News with bias-detector: Conclusion

 \section{Conclusion}

 In this work, we presented a fine-tuned RoBERTa-based model called \textbf{bias-detector} for sentence-level media bias detection, trained on the expert-annotated BABE dataset.
-Through comprehensive evaluation and statistical testing, our model outperformed the domain-adapted DA-RoBERTa baseline across multiple folds, achieving higher macro F1-scores and demonstrating statistically significant enhancements.
+Through comprehensive evaluation and statistical testing, our model outperformed the domain-adapted DA-RoBERTa-FT baseline across multiple folds, achieving higher macro F1-score and demonstrating statistically significant enhancements.
 Attention-based analyses further revealed that our model attends more meaningfully to linguistic cues associated with bias.

 Our findings suggest that careful fine-tuning of the rightly chosen base model on task-specific data, even without domain-adaptive pretraining, can yield robust and interpretable models for media bias detection.
 We incorporated an already available bias-type-classifier in our pipeline to show a framework for complete bias analysis.
 We also highlight the importance of aligning model design with linguistic and contextual nuances inherent in bias perception.